 - Made Trade – while not specifically designed for babies, they have a large selection of artisan made wool rugs – we have one in my daughters room!

-- Willaby – has handwoven, washable organic cotton rugs in colours perfect for a nursery or playroom.
+- Willaby – handwoven, washable organic cotton rugs in colours perfect for a nursery or playroom.

-- Novica – has a variety of artisan made natural fibre rugs.
+- Novica – a variety of artisan made natural fibre rugs.

 - Under the Nile – zero waste handloomed rugs made from scrap organic cotton from their clothing and toy production.

-- Pure Earth Collection – has play mats made from cork.
+- Pure Earth Collection – play mats made from cork.